What is a columnar database?

 Is a columnar database relational or noSQL?

 There are different outlooks on what specific builds define a noSQL database, and columnar databases themselves can differ quite a bit.
-Some of them that only change the row-based system to a column-based system may still be relational, and other kinds of variable columnar databases are categorized as noSQL.
+Some columnar databases that only change the row-based system to a column-based system may still be relational, and other kinds of variable columnar databases are categorized as noSQL.

 What are some other names for a columnar database?